wso2/docs-choreo-dev/en/docs/choreo-cli/using-personal-access-tokens.md

 choreo login --with-token
 ```

-This command would read the token from the standard input
+This command will read the token from the standard input.

 **Example:**
 ```bash